 A Flurry of Fun at Hollywood Studios

-Flurry of Fun at Hollywood Studios includes three elements of the holidays right on Sunset Boulevard.
+A flurry of Fun at Hollywood Studios includes three elements of the holidays right on Sunset Boulevard.
 Sunset Seasons Greetings is a digital show on the Tower of Terror featuring festive holiday projections like the building of a gingerbread house, or tumbling Christmas gifts.
-You can also grab some cocoa and watch the street side billboards showcase new holiday stories.
+You can also grab some cocoa and watch the streetside billboards showcase new holiday stories.
 From classic holiday Mickey cartoons to the Muppets these gigantic billboard televisions will transport you to the good old days.
 And we couldn’t call it a flurry without a little bit of snow.
 Snow falls nightly on Sunset Boulevard to set the holiday mood.
 Check out why we Love Hollywood Studios at Christmas.

 The Cookie Stroll at Epcot

-The Epcot International Festival of Holidays features 12+ food kitchens offering holidays foods from around the world.
+The Epcot International Festival of Holidays features 12+ food kitchens offering holiday foods from around the world.
 As part of the festivities, many of the kitchens feature a cookie that can count towards your Cookie Stroll.
 Collect 5 cookie stamps, one for each cookie, and you’ll get a complimentary cookie and a free glass of milk when you turn it in.
 Read all about the Cookie Stroll at EPCOT’s Festival of Holidays.

 International Festival of Holidays at Epcot